-56 Chapter 7.
+62 Chapter 7.
 Demo

 - agent-kea-ha1 and agent-kea-ha2 These two containers should, in general, be run together.
 They each have a Kea DHCPv4 server instance configured in an HA pair.
-With both instances running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable. - agent-kea-many-subnets This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. - agent-kea-premium This container runs an agent with a Kea DHCPv4 server connected to a MySQL database containing host reservations.
-It is only available when premium features have been enabled during the demo build.
+With both instances running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable. - agent-kea-many-subnets This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. - agent-kea-premium-one and agent-kea-premium-two These containers run agents with Kea DHCPv4 and DHCPv6 servers connected to a MySQL database containing host reservations.
+They are only available when premium features have been enabled during the demo build.